Novikov type inequalities for orbifolds: Introduction

 \section{Introduction}

-In the seminal works \cite{No1,No2} Novikov started a generalization of Morse theory in which instead of critical points of smooth functions he dealt with closed 1-forms and their zeros, thus obtaining inequalities that generalize the well known Morse inequalities.
-In order to do so Novikov defined numbers $b_j(\xi)$ and $q_j(\xi)$ which depend on a real cohomology class $\xi\in H^1(M,\mathbb{R})$.
-Such numbers are known in the literature as the Novikov Betti and torsion numbers, respectively.
-It is worth mentioning that in the special case $\xi=0$, which corresponds to classical Morse theory, the numbers $b_j(\xi)$ recover the usual Betti numbers of the ambient manifold $M$ and the numbers $q_j(\xi)$ agree with the minimal number of generators of the torsion subgroup $H^1(M,\mathbb{Z})$ inside $H^1(M,\mathbb{R})$.
-The classical Novikov inequalities state that any closed 1-form $\omega$ with Morse-type zeros has at least $b_j(\xi)+q_j(\xi)+q_{j-1}(\xi)$ zeros of index $j$ where $\xi=[\omega]\in H^1(M,\mathbb{R})$ is the de Rham cohomology class of $\omega$.
+Morse inequalities relate the number of critical points of a Morse function on a compact manifold $M$ to its Betti numbers.
+More precisely, these inequalities determine a topological lower bound for the number of critical points with fixed index of a Morse function in terms of homology invariants and allow one to recover the Euler characteristic of $M$.
+In the seminal works \cite{No1,No2} Novikov started a generalization of Morse theory in which instead of critical points of smooth functions he dealt with closed 1-forms and their zeros, thus obtaining inequalities that generalize the Morse inequalities.
+To do so, Novikov defined numbers $b_j(\xi)$ and $q_j(\xi)$ which depend on a real cohomology class $\xi\in H^1(M,\mathbb{R})$, proving that any closed 1-form $\omega$ with Morse-type zeros has at least $b_j(\xi)+q_j(\xi)+q_{j-1}(\xi)$ zeros of index $j$ where $\xi=[\omega]$.
+Of course, the case $\xi=0$ gives rise to the usual Morse inequalities.
 Nowadays, Novikov theory is widely known, as it provides several applications in geometry, topology, analysis, and dynamics.
-The reader is recommended to visit \cite{F} in order to get in touch with the fundamentals of Novikov theory as well as with some of the classical results around this beautiful subject.
+Even though those inequalities were initially stated by Novikov, their rigorous proof was given by Farber in \cite{Far5}.
+It is worth mentioning that the \emph{Novikov inequalities} are closely related to the problem of finding topological lower bounds for the numbers of zeros which have Morse closed 1-forms lying in a given cohomology class.
+In symplectic geometry such a problem turns out to be equivalent to finding topological lower bounds for the number of zeros of symplectic vector fields.
+We recommend the reader to consult \cite{F,Pa} for specific details about the classical Novikov inequalities and the study of closed 1-forms of Morse type on compact manifolds.

-The main purpose of this paper is to extend some of the ingredients of the classical Novikov theory to the context of orbifolds, thus providing a way to generalize the Novikov inequalities for the compact ones.
-We think of orbifolds as proper and \'etale groupoids up to Morita equivalence.
-In this spirit, we deal with cohomology classes of closed basic 1-forms on Lie groupoids whose critical orbits are nondegenerate in the sense of Morse--Bott theory.
+The main purpose of this paper is to extend some of the ingredients of the classical Novikov theory to the realm of Lie groupoids and their differentiable stacks, thus providing a way to generalize the Novikov inequalities for compact orbifolds.
+In this spirit, we plan to deal with cohomology classes of closed basic 1-forms on Lie groupoids whose orbits of zeros are nondegenerate in the sense of Morse--Bott theory.
+Before explaining our approach we may state the main result of this work in the following way:

+\begin{theorem*} Let $X$ be a compact orbifold and $\omega$ be a closed 1-form of Morse type on $X$.
+If $c_j(\omega)$ denotes the number of zeros of $\omega$ having Morse index $j$ then